2025 Somerset–London tornado: Staffing cuts and aid controversy

 The issuance of tornado warnings during the event, and staffing cuts as a whole at the National Weather Service in Jackson, Kentucky, were a talking point following the tornado.
 Due to staffing cuts caused by the Department of Government Efficiency, the three major NWS offices in Kentucky were all understaffed at the time of the tornado outbreak.
 Despite the cuts, the Jackson office was prepared to be fully staffed on May 16 due to the upcoming severe weather event.
 Christian Cassell, one of the lead meteorologists at the office, stated that "we saw the risk many days ago.
 We were already planning how we would staff days in advance".
 Fact-checking website Snopes refuted the claim that tornado warnings were not issued for Somerset and London as a result of staffing cuts.

-United States President Donald Trump allegedly initially delayed sending disaster relief to areas hit by the tornado, leaving people pleading the government for aid.
 On May 24 governor Beshear's request for government-led aid was approved, which included grants for temporary housing and loans to cover uninsured property losses.